-- not change that in any way. - Truth or more pragmatically, trustworthiness is evaluated by each said what and when and what credentials they had to say it. - The Semantic Web doesn't make that social problem much easier.
+- Not everything found from the Web is true and the Semantic Web does not change that in any way. - Truth or more pragmatically, trustworthiness is evaluated by each application that processes the information on the Web.
+The applications decide what they trust by using the context of the statements; e.g. who said what and when and what credentials they had to say it. - The Semantic Web doesn't make that social problem much easier.
 When you have figured out a trust model, the Semantic Web allows you to write it down.